QuestNetwork/qd-games-ts/README.md

 qDesk Games is a module for [qDesk](https://qDesk.org).
 It integrates with qDesk Messages and allows the users in channels or communities to play Unity and Unreal Engine built games together while using qDesk for communication.

-It's not all qDesk though, if you are using [Quest OS](https://github.com/QuestNetwork/quest-os-js) in your applications, you can even use the underlying channels and data in your own application by booting with [Quest Games JS](https://github.com/QuestNetwork/quest-games-js).
+Use [Quest OS](https://github.com/QuestNetwork/quest-os-js) in your applications and you can use the underlying channels and data in your own application by booting with [Quest Games JS](https://github.com/QuestNetwork/quest-games-js).

 qDesk Games offers the ability to play your favorite games with your friends on an open and non-profit social network. qDesk Games is a module for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [qDesk](https://github.com/QuestNetwork/qDesk), our example app based on [Angular10](https://angular.io/).